Communications Electronic Warfare (On-Demand Course)

-This is an introductory course in Communications Electronic Warfare.
-It covers techniques for setting up intercept and jamming links for Electronic Warfare (EW) against ground to ground and air to ground enemy communication signals, UAV command and data links and weapon control links.
+This introductory course in Communications Electronic Warfare covers techniques for setting up intercept and jamming links for Electronic Warfare (EW) against ground to ground and air to ground enemy communication signals, UAV command and data links and weapon control links.
 It starts with a discussion of the one-way communication link, then covers the important propagation modes for communication band EW, modern signal modulations, and the techniques for predicting intercept and jamming performance as a function of the tactical geometry and local terrain.
 It gives practical guidance in the application of the theory presented to a wide variety of EW situations.

 There is a downloadable course syllabus provided for each session.
 It contains copies of all visual aids and problem worksheets for that session.
 It will be available for download in the meeting room.